ianstormtaylor/slate/docs/walkthroughs/using-plugins.md

     onKeyDown(event, data, state) {
       // Check that the key pressed matches our `code` option. if (!event.metaKey || event.which != code) return

+      // Prevent the default characters from being inserted. event.preventDefault()

       // Toggle the mark `type`.
       return state